BrightID/BrightID/README.md

 Our mission is to provide everyone with an ID that can be used to verify individuality without central authorities.

-Unlike most IDs, which are used to prove who you are, BrightIDs are used to prove that you're a unique person and can be used anonymously.
+Unlike most IDs--which are used to prove who you are--BrightIDs are used to prove that you're a unique person and can be used anonymously.

 The ID will have the following characteristics:
 * Verified by a trusted group of close personal contacts plus a [decentralized social graph owned by no one](#decentralized-graph).